- Conditions We Treat

 As with most cancers, the precise causes of bowel cancer are unknown, although there are a variety of risk factors for the condition.
 These include age, as almost 90% of bowel cancer patients in the UK are over 60, having a family history of bowel cancer, smoking and having a diet that is high in red and processed meat.

 The early symptoms for bowel cancer include:

 Some people find it embarrassing to talk about these sorts of symptoms, but if any of the above apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.
 Alternatively you can book an appointment with one of our specialists by completing this form online or by calling 020 8247 3351.

 If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
 Diagnosing bowel cancer involves a range of examinations and tests.
 These include:

-At CCL, patients with bowel cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with bowel cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.

 In 80% of cases, surgery is the main treatment for bowel cancer.
 Treatment varies depending on whether the cancer is in the colon or the rectum.